cms-oeda-1/ab2d-design-exercise-resources-2019/README.md

 5. `EXPIRES`: The timestamp at which this user's login ceases to be valid.

 ### Access Management System Authorization Data: `input-data-ams-authz.csv`
-[Access Management System Authorization Data]: #input-data-ams-authz
+[Access Management System Authorization Data]: #access-management-system-authorization-data-input-data-ams-authzcsv

 The `input-data-ams-authz.csv` file is a Comma-Separated Value (CSV) file containing authorization data from the (hypothetical) Access Management System.
 Each row contains data for a single beneficiary, with the following columns: